“So what if I move this… here?” asked Jean, placing the game piece on a red square.

 Jean looked away.
 “I’d be careful if I were you,” she said with a scowl.
 “I’m getting up to curses.”

-“If you’re aptitude for sorcery in any way resembles your skill at that game, I shall take my chances.”
+“If your aptitude for sorcery in any way resembles your skill at that game, I shall take my chances.”
 A sound of doorway opening made Justinian turn around hopefully.
 Sure enough, Nisrioch Cthonique and Madame Armida emerged into the house’s common room.

 “…of course, House Ashurana is out, and House Utgardi is headed by an exceptionally strait-laced woman,” said the Dark Lord cheerfully.
 “Which would make your choices House Regni, and House Maganza.”